An Idiot’s Guide to Damascus Steel Knives

 Bill Moran often gets the credit for “reviving the lost art of forging Damascus steel”, but that’s only partly true.

-Moran got knife makers back into forging knife blades and creating their own alloys at a time when the mass production of stamped blades seemed to be pushing that art out of existence, and along with that he brought back the popularity of the word “Damascus”.
+Moran got knife makers back into forging knife blades and creating their own alloys at a time when the mass production of stamped blades seemed to be pushing the art out of existence, and along with that he brought back the popularity of the word “Damascus”.

 The truth is that he wasn’t even the first person in the 20th century to use the term “Damascus Steel” to describe a pattern weld.